About Makom Community

 EXECUTIVE DIRECTOR & FOUNDER

 Beverly is a driven builder of communal Jewish learning spaces.
 They believe that people can make endless meaning from exploring Jewish wisdom and bringing it into our lives in creative ways.
 Makom Community invites kids and grownups into learning experiences that do just that.
 Beverly received a B.A. in Jewish Studies from the University of Maryland then received an M.S.Ed. from the University of Pennsylvania in Jewish Education.
-Beverly was a fellow at Yeshivat Hadar, received the Covenant Foundation Pomegranate Prize, was a Shalom Hartman Created Equal Fellow, and is a graduate of the Mandel Foundation Executive Leadership Program.
+Beverly was a fellow at Yeshivat Hadar, received the Covenant Foundation Pomegranate Prize, was a Shalom Hartman Created Equal Fellow, and is a graduate of the Mandel Foundation Education Leadership Program.
 After running congregational schools in Maryland and New Jersey, working at Barrack Hebrew Academy, and leading Makom Community, they have developed over 100 curricula for learners of all ages.
 Beverly is excited to introduce Makom’s pedagogy, Jewish Placemaking, to communities around the country and see how that supports each community in growing to live up to their values.

 Pop up in Beverly's inbox.
 Contact Beverly here.